-Time riped to get benefits of CPEC: Ahsan Iqbal
+Time ripe to get benefit as CPEC making tremendous progress: Ahsan

 would ensure development and prosperity.

-The Minister said Pakistan had defeated terrorism and now its
+The minister said Pakistan had defeated terrorism and now its

 economy, sports activities and tourism were being revived.

-He said Pakistan was on a path of recovery, contrary
+He said Pakistan was on the path of recovery, contrary

 to 2013, when security situation was not well, but now there was